The 20 Best Drug Induced Dyskinesia Doctors Near Me in Victoria, AU

 Heidelberg, VIC, AU

-Samuel Berkovic practices in Heidelberg, Australia.
+Samuel Berkovic practices practicing medicine in Heidelberg, Australia.
 Mr. Berkovic is rated as a Distinguished expert by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Myoclonic Epilepsy, Epilepsy, Partial Familial Epilepsy, and Epilepsy with Myoclonic-Atonic Seizures.
+He is also highly rated in 48 other conditions, according to our data.
+His clinical expertise encompasses Myoclonic Epilepsy, Epilepsy, Partial Familial Epilepsy, and Epilepsy with Myoclonic-Atonic Seizures.

 Distinguished in Drug Induced Dyskinesia